plone/volto/packages/registry/docs/howto/how-to-register-and-retrieving-utilities.md

 config.getUtility({ name: 'url', type: 'validator' }).method(),
 ```

-You can do the same using a `dependencies` object:
+You can do the same using a `dependencies` object.

 ```js
 config.getUtility({